pamellasds/pamellasds/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=800080&size=28&center=true&vCenter=true&width=1000&lines=Be+Welcome!+:%29;I'm+blockchain+developer+and+researcher,+and+PhD+student.;I'm+from+Fortaleza,+Brazil.)](https://git.io/typing-svg)

-- 👩‍💻 I’m currently working on Urbe.digital and I'm a Ph.D. student at the State University of Ceara.
+- 👩‍💻 I’m currently working on Bitshopp and I'm a Ph.D. student at the State University of Ceara.
 - 🌐 I’m looking to collaborate and work on Blockchain Projects.
 - 💬 My current languages are Portuguese (Native) and English.
 - 🎾 I love playing beach tennis in my free time.